-Our flight will land in Florence just after lunch and we will take our coach to Siena.
+Our flight will land in Florence late morning and we will take our coach to Siena, arriving in time for a late lunch.
 Once we have settled into our hotel we will begin exploring this beautiful city by walking its winding streets to the famous Piazza del Campo.
 The site of the famous Palio horse race, this is the ideal place to discuss the rich history of the city and its particular system of rule whose legacy is still felt in the city today.
 Dinner will be at an excellent restaurant near to the hotel.

 In the morning we will focus on the religious hub of the city by exploring the many sites of the Cathedral complex.
 The cathedral itself is a masterpiece of the local Romanesque-Gothic style, rich with sculpture and ornamentation on the exterior.
 Inside we will see the extensive floor mosaics and sculpture by Renaissance greats such as Pisano, Donatello and Michelangelo.
 We will also visit the stunning Piccolomini Library, frescoed by Pinturrichio to celebrate the life and deeds of Sienese Pope, Pius II.
 We can then look at the fascinating early paintings unearthed beneath the cathedral before ascending to the newly opened ‘Gate of Heaven’, a route which takes you up into the interior vaults of the cathedral to see the nave from above and out on to the roof.